A Complete Guide To Visiting St. Peter’s Basilica Dome

 How to get to the St. Peter’s Basilica Dome

 The entrance to the Dome of St. Peter’s Basilica is inside the church, in Piazza San Pietro.
-Once you walk in, it’s on your right the security checks.
-There are clear signs pointing to the ticket office of the Dome.
+Once you walk in, it’s on your right after the security checks.
+Clear signs are pointing to the ticket office of the Dome.

-The nearest metro station is Ottaviano, on line A: it’s a 5 minutes walk to the entrance from there.
+The nearest metro station is Ottaviano, on line A: it’s a 5-minute walk to the entrance from there.

-If you are traveling from Tiburtina, take bus n.
+If you are traveling by bus from Tiburtina, take bus n.
 492.

 From the Colosseum, take bus n.
 81.